-Contribution of others to the national response
+Contribution of Others to the National Response

-The greatest HIV/AIDS donor-collaboration challenges are associated with the Global Fund.
-The United States is by far the largest bilateral donor to the HIV/AIDS response in Cambodia, but the Global Fund is now the largest donor in the entire health sector on an annual basis.
-Although almost one-third of all Global Fund resources worldwide come from the U.S. government, few formal mechanisms exist to enhance Global Fund and PEPFAR collaboration.
-The Global Fund, lacking an in-country technical or management presence, depends upon an all-volunteer Country Coordinating Committee that is responsible for oversight and proposal development.
-All antiretroviral medications in Cambodia are procured with money from the Global Fund, but the Global Fund remains dependent on the PEPFAR program to help Cambodia introduce and evaluate service delivery innovations that are capable of increasing the impacts and reducing the costs of local HIV/AIDS programming.
+The greatest HIV/AIDS donor collaboration challenges are associated with the Global Fund.
+While the United States is by far the largest bilateral donor to the HIV/AIDS response in Cambodia, the Global Fund is now the largest donor in the HIV sector on an annual basis contributing more than 40 percent of the overall resources for HIV.
+All antiretroviral medications in Cambodia are procured with money from the Global Fund.
+The Global Fund, lacking an in-country technical or management presence, depends upon an all-volunteer Country Coordinating Committee (CCC) that is responsible for oversight and proposal development.
+In addition, the PEPFAR program and team contribute significant support to the Global Fund program through support to develop and fund pilot programs prior to national scale up and active engagement in the CCC.